nodecentral/Luup-Football-Switch/README.md

 3. Upload the .xml and .json file in the repository to the appropriate storage location on your controller.
 For Vera that's via Apps/Develop Apps/Luup files/
 4. Create the decice instance via the appropriate route.
 For Vera that's Apps/Develop Apps/Create Device/ and putting "D_FootballSwitch.xml" into the Upnp Device Filename box.
 5. Reload luup to establish the device and then update the calenderuri variable with a link to your teams ical location. e.g https://ics.fixtur.es/v2/ipswich-town.ics
+6. If you don't want your teams name to appear in the UI, then add it to the "My Team" variable and it will be removed, which makes it look better.
-6. Reload luup again and you should be good to go..
+7. Reload luup again and you should be good to go.

 # Limitations